 Situational Awareness Tips

 Ditch the headphones.
-If you must listen to music, audio-books, or podcasts then only use one earbud so that you can still hear what is happening around you.
+If you must listen to music, audio-books, or podcasts then use one earbud so that you can still have one ear available to hear what is happening around you.
+However, my suggestion is to ditch the earbuds all together when you are out in public.
+If you must take a call or text, stop somewhere safe, with your back to a wall so you can see what is happening around you.

 Keep your head up.
-Instagram isn’t going anywhere.
+Social media isn’t going anywhere. so ditch that electronic leash.
 Calmly scan your surroundings and casually look behind you when you’re walking so you know if someone is creeping up on you.

 Walk the perimeter of the crowd.
 If you are in a crowded area, stay on the outside of the crowd.
 This allows for an easier escape should you need to and you are less likely to be trapped in the middle.

 Take notice of your position.
 Are your sightlines blocked?
 Are you standing or seated somewhere so that you can visually see all exit/entry points?
 Against the wall eliminates the need for you to be concerned with what is happening behind you.